 Priority places for rural students in medicine and dentistry degrees

-If you have lived in a regional or remote area for at least 5 years, you may be eligible for a priority place in dentistry or medicine at Griffith.
+If you have lived in a regional or remote area for at least five years, you may be eligible for a priority place in dentistry or medicine at Griffith.
 These priority places are set aside to help support and develop the next generation of dentists and doctors familiar with the unique challenges facing rural communities.

 Students may also have the option of undertaking placements in a rural setting in South East Queensland and the Burnett regions, including Toowoomba, Stanthorpe, Warwick, Dalby and Palm Island.